-- a) The Agency shall post all proposed alternative cause demonstrations, corrective action plans, and closure plans, and post-closure care plans, or modifications thereto, on the Agency's webpage for a period not shorter than 6030 days. - b) The Agency shall accept written comments for a period of 6030 days beginning on the day the proposed alternative cause demonstration, corrective action, or closure plan, or post-closure care plan, or modification thereto, was posted on the Agency's webpage. - c) The Agency shall hold a public informational meeting whenever it finds a significant degree of public interest in a proposed plan on the basis of public comment.
-In holding meetings under this Part, the Agency is not required to comply with the procedures of 35 Ill.
-Adm.
-Code Part 164. - de) While the Agency may respond to the comments received pursuant to subsection (b) of this Section, such response is not required. - The Agency shall take any comments received into consideration in making its final decision and shall post its final decisions on the proposed alternative cause demonstration, corrective action plans, and closure plans, and post-closure care plans, or modifications thereto, on the Agency's webpage on the postmarked date that the notice is mailed and maintain it there for a period not shorter than 35 consecutive days.
+- a) The Agency shall post all proposed alternative cause demonstrations, corrective action plans, and-closure plans, and post-closure care plans, or modifications thereto, on the Agency's webpage for a period not shorter than 6030 days. - b) The Agency shall accept written comments for a period of 6030 days beginning on the day the proposed alternative cause demonstration, corrective action, or closure plan, or post-closure care plan, or modification thereto, was posted on the Agency's webpage.

+- c) The Agency shall hold a public informational meeting whenever it finds a significant degree of public interest in a proposed alternative cause demonstrations, corrective action plans, closure plans, or post-closure care plans, or modifications theretoplan on the basis of public comment. - de) While the Agency may respond to the comments received pursuant to subsection (b) of this Section, such response is not required. - ed) The Agency shall take any comments received into consideration in making its final decision and shall post its final decisions on the proposed alternative cause demonstration, corrective action plans, and closure plans, and post-closure care plans, or modifications thereto, on the Agency's webpage on the postmarked date that the notice is mailed and maintain it there for a period not shorter than 35 consecutive days.